An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Introduction

 In contrast to its optimality in the well-specified case, the performance of MLE can degrade in the general misspecified case, where it depends on the true distribution $P$.
 Indeed, let $\theta^* = \argmin_{\theta \in \Theta} R (f_{\theta^*})$ be the optimal parameter, and $G = \E [ \nabla \ell (f_{\theta}, Z) \nabla \ell (f_\theta, Z)^\top ]|_{\theta = \theta^*}$, $H = \E [ \nabla^2 \ell (f_{\theta}, Z) ]|_{\theta = \theta^*}$; when $P$ belongs to the model, $G = H = I (\theta^*)$, but in general those matrices are distinct.
 In this case, under suitable conditions, it follows from general results on the asymptotic behavior of $M$-estimators \cite{vandervaart1998asymptotic,white1982maximum} that

 Again under suitable domination conditions, this implies that, as $n \to \infty$,

 here, the constant $\deff := \tr (H^{-1/2} G H^{-1/2})$ depends on the distribution $P$, and can typically be arbitrarily large, as will be seen below in the case of logistic regression.
 In fact, degradation under model misspecification is not specific to MLE, and is typically a limitation shared by any \emph{proper} (or \emph{plug-in}) estimator that returns a distribution within the class $\F$, such as penalized MLE.
-Finally, let us note that, while we adopted an asymptotic viewpoint in this discussion for the sake of clarity, our focus will be on explicit finite sample bounds.
+Finally, let us stress that, while we adopted a simplified asymptotic viewpoint in this discussion for the sake of clarity, our focus will be on finite-sample bounds, with an explicit dependence on problem-dependent parameters.

 \paragraph{Sequential prediction and online-to-offline conversion.}

 In contrast, distribution-free excess risk bounds have been obtained in the literature~\cite{barron1987bayes,catoni2004statistical,yang2000mixing,juditsky2008mirror,audibert2009fastrates} through a reduction to the comparatively much better understood setting of sequential prediction under logarithmic loss~\cite{merhav1998universal,cesabianchi2006plg,shtarkov1987universal,grunwald2007mdl}.
 In this problem, which is connected to coding~\cite{cover2006elements} and the minimum description length (MDL) principle~\cite{rissanen1985mdl,grunwald2007mdl}, one seeks to control \emph{cumulative} criteria such as the cumulative excess risk, or the regret